styxlab/gatsby-starter-try-ghost/README.md

 A Gatsby starter for creating blogs from headless Ghost CMS.

 Turn your Ghost blog into a lightning fast static website.
-This Gatsby theme is a frontend replacement of the Ghost handlebars engine featuring the standard Ghost Casper 3 skin and functionality.
+This Gatsby theme is a front-end replacement of the Ghost Handlebars engine featuring the standard Ghost Casper 3 skin and functionality.
 All content is sourced from a headless Ghost CMS.

 ## Demo